ghglavan/little-os/README.md

       | |-- stage2_eltorito
       |-- kernel.elf
 ```
-I didn't add `stage2_eltorito` so you should download and copy it to the right place.`kernel.elf` will be moved inside os directory by `make run`.
+I didn't add `stage2_eltorito` so you should download and copy it to the right place or you can use the `setup.sh` script.`kernel.elf` will be moved inside os directory by `make run`.

-So far all we can do is print using the framebuffer and move the cursor and print to serial.
+So far all we can do is print in a prinf-like style (even tho we dont have va_list) using the framebuffer and move the cursor or using the serial.
 I know is not much but is a start.

 ## Building